osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

   Deadline property.
 In the future we will interface with scheduling analysis results to retrieve completion times.

-> The compute execution time is specified with respect to a particular processor type.
+> The response time and compute execution time are specified with respect to a particular processor type.
   If the model uses more than one processor type the latency analysis scales the execution time accordingly.
   This is done by looking for a specification of a Reference_Processor property value on the thread (or enclosing component) and taking the ratio between the Processor_Capacity of the physical processor the thread is bound to and the reference processor